 - Teaching individuals to advocate for their own needs is an important skill that can ease the transition from school age to adulthood.
-It could be as simple as teaching them to request their favorite food by handing you a picture, or for someone with more verbal skills, to explain their communication and accommodation needs to their college professor.
+It could be as simple as teaching them to request their favorite food by handing you a picture, or for someone with more verbal skills, to explain their communication and accommodation needs to their college professor or employer.

 - Know that just because an individual may be nonverbal, he or she is still able to hear and understand much of what is said around them.
 Make sure all messages are positive.

 - Perspective-taking is a challenge for many individuals on the autism spectrum.
 When watching a movie or looking at pictures of people, practice these skills by asking them questions about how the person is feeling, what they are thinking, and what they are going to do next.
 Have them explain and point out the specific cues that support their ideas.

 - Every individual is different, so it’s important to be mindful of sensory input in the individual’s environment.
 Consider the visual input (e.g. fluorescent or bright lights), auditory input (e.g. loud noises), tactile input (e.g. certain surfaces, textures, fabrics), and smell/tastes (strong perfumes or certain food textures) that may be bothering the individual.
 If these sensory issues are not addressed, repetitive behaviors and a failure to respond to certain relevant stimuli may develop.